Understanding Fine Motor Skills

 This is because there are a number of developmental conditions that can impact the development of fine motor skills.

-Let’s go through some of the common conditions that are associated with fine motor skills.
+Now, let’s go through some of the more common conditions that are associated with fine motor skills challenges.

 1. ADD/ADHD